The Garden Grazer

 Customizing

-Vegetables: Add your favorite veggies to this dish such as fresh sugar snap peas, snow peas, red bell pepper, shredded carrot, red cabbage, broccoli, mung bean sprouts, etc.
+Vegetables: Add fresh veggies to this dish such as steamed broccoli, fresh sugar snap peas, snow peas, red bell peppers, shredded carrot, cucumber, red cabbage, peas, mushrooms, etc.

 Add more protein: Serve this dish with edamame, tempeh, vegan chicken, or fluffy Easy Baked Tofu on the side.

-Make it spicy: Add a drizzle of sriracha or red pepper flakes to taste right before serving.
+Spicy peanut noodles: Add a drizzle of sriracha or red pepper flakes to taste right before serving.
+Or you can stir Thai chili sauce into the peanut butter sauce mixture.

 Serving